7 foods you need in your iftars to lower cholesterol

 This leafy green is well known to make blood, as a source of iron.
 But it also helps to fight against cholesterol.
 Spinach contains a pigment called lutein.
-This yellow-green pigment helps to ‘shrug-off’ any cholesterol that accumulates on the artery walls.
+This yellow-green pigment helps to ‘shrug-off’ any of this harmful material that accumulates on the artery walls.
 You can add spinach in your salads or green smoothies.

 Fish oils contain omega-3 fatty acids which are not your typical stroke causing fats.
 These fatty acids help reduce fat in the blood, thus preventing heart diseases.